rajatgupta24/website-2/src/content/blog/vscode-desktop-ssh-updates.md

 title: 'VS Code Desktop and SSH explained'
 ---

+> **Note:** There have been some updates to VS Code Desktop connections since this post was published.
+See the [VS Code Desktop](/docs/references/ides-and-editors/vscode#connecting-to-vs-code-desktop) documentation for more.

 You might have seen we recently announced [SSH public key upload for Gitpod](https://www.gitpod.io/blog/ssh-key-upload), and in the announcement, we mentioned: "SSH key upload also gives our users more stable, performant and secure connections" which might have left you wondering what this statement means in practice.

 A lot of the changes we made to our SSH approach applies to our [VS Code Desktop](/docs/references/ides-and-editors/vscode) users.
 In this article we will take a deeper look at: how SSH connections work with VS Code Desktop, the pros/cons of the different approaches, and cover some common gotchas and questions.